mlibrary/solr_cloud-connection/README.md

 Do basic administrative tasks on a running Solr cloud instance, including:

-* create (i.e., upload) a configSet when given a `conf` directory
+* [x] create (i.e., upload) a configSet when given a `conf` directory
-* list, create, and delete configsets, collections, and aliases
+* [x] list, create, and delete configsets, collections, and aliases
-* get basic version information for the running solr
+* [x] get basic version information for the running solr
-* check on the health of individual collections
+* [x] check on the health of individual collections
-* treat an alias (mostly) as a collection
+* [x] treat an alias (mostly) as a collection
-* TODO automatically generate methods to talk to defined requestHandlers
+* [ ] automatically generate methods to talk to defined requestHandlers and updateHandlers
-* TODO Add something useful for configsets to do
+* [ ] provide a way to talk to the analyzer for testing of fieldTypes
+* [ ] hook into the schema API
+* [ ] allow it to work with cores, and not just solrcloud collections (which, you know bad naming then)
+* [ ] figure out how to deal with managed resources
+* [ ] get info from updateHandler metrics, esp. pending documents and cumulative errors
+* [ ] hook into performance metrics for easy reporting and checks
+* [ ] support more of the v2 API

 In almost all cases, you can treat an alias to a collection like the underlying collection.